giuliopanda/milk-admin/readme.md

+è un CMS Core.

-# MILK ADMIN - A PHP, MySQL/sqlite, Bootstrap Admin Panel
+# MILK ADMIN - A PHP, MySQL/sqlite, Bootstrap Admin CMS Core.

 See the site: [https://www.milkadmin.org](https://www.milkadmin.org)

 ![Milk Admin](https://github.com/giuliopanda/repo/blob/main/milkadmin-img01.jpg)

 Welcome to Milk Admin, a ready-to-use admin panel written in PHP and designed to support the work of developers.
-It manages cron jobs, allows you to create public APIs, send emails, manages users, permissions and CRUD.
+This system gives you a login, user and permission management and an external module installation and update system.
-Developed with a Bootstrap template and a lightweight and easy-to-learn admin panel for creating independent systems.
+Developed with a Bootstrap template and a lightweight and easy-to-learn framework for creating independent systems.

-The system offers an excellent level of automatic protection from CSRF and SQL Injection, as well as extensive initial documentation.
+The system offers an excellent level of automatic protection from CSRF and SQL Injection, and all the basic security practices for login.

 Try it, the installation system is very fast and you can customize it for your needs.
+You will have access to a large documentation that will help you create your application.
 This way you can create your own webapp.
 Keeping it updated is even easier, you will only need, once you have finished making changes, a single shell command to create a new update version.

-# Develop your personal WEB APP, complete with versions and updates.
-Create your own professional administrative interface.
-The structure is simple: you can create new modules by writing all the code inside a folder named after your project, or prepare an entire software package for your customers to install.
-Milk Admin is a modular system with installation management and automatic updates.
-You only need to focus on the features; Milk Admin takes care of the entire context.
+# what can you do?
+Don't modify what you already use, but complement it with a lightweight and modular administrative system.
+The idea is to have a tool that's easy to learn and doesn't require the use of complex or invasive frameworks.
+MilkAdmin allows you to group your custom code under a single environment, giving you a code base to develop small web applications useful for your company's or your clients' work such as: CRUD, reports, dashboards, APIs, scheduled processes, or email management.
+Thanks to the modular structure, you can easily collaborate with other people, dividing tasks and keeping development organized.
+Additionally, you can update both individual modules and the entire system with the same simplicity.

 # How simple is it?